 The book covers the highly eventful epoch starting in 1976, the year of television test patterns and township violence, and ends in 1994, with the birth of the so-called New South Africa.

 Chris wrote about prostitutes, cutthroats, professional stowaways, diamond divers, murderers, addicts, musicians and general hooligans.
-This book is where you’ll gain an insider’s view of how much was happening in those turbulent times – the townships up in flames, Hillbrow in the good old bad old days, the bike gangs, mayhem in Mugabe’s Zimbabwe, the fascinating Krebs trial callgirl.
+This book is where you’ll gain an insider’s view of how much was happening in those turbulent times – the townships up in flames, Hillbrow in the good old bad old days, the bike gangs of industrial Jo’burg and the mayhem of Mugabe’s Zimbabwe.

 Even so, several people (notably my mother) have expressed amazement that he seems so “normal” after such an uproarious life.